janus-idp-demo/demo-quarkus-app/README.md

 # demo-quarkus-app

-This is backend Quarkus Application that handles REST APIs for demo purposes
+This is backend Quarkus Application that handles REST APIs for demo purposes.

 ## Running the application in dev mode